IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

       - Visualize the solution

-This first tutorial will guide you through the basic steps of setting up a boundary integral equation problem and solving it using Inti.jl.
+This first tutorial will guide you through the basic steps of setting up a boundary integral equation and solving it using Inti.jl.
 We will consider the classic Helmholtz scattering problem in 2D, and solve it using a *direct* boundary integral formulation.
 More precisely, letting ``\Omega \subset
 \mathbb{R}^2`` be a bounded domain, and denoting by ``\Gamma = \partial \Omega`` its boundary, we will solve the following Helmholtz problem: